fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/01_theory.md

 layout: article
 ---

-So far all the programs that were presented were only using static and automatic allocation.

-Static duration variables are allocated in main memory, usually along with the executable code of the program, and persist for the lifetime of the program; automatic-duration variables are allocated on the stack and come and go as functions are called and return.
-For static duration and automatic duration variables, the size of the allocation must be a compile time constant.
+For static duration, thread duration and automatic duration variables, the size of the allocation must be a compile time constant.
+Compiler must know at compile time what's the size of the object to correctly handle memory.
+This is why arrays must have a compile-time size.

-Large arrays such as `int[1000000]` may crash because there might not be enough static memory.
-Automatic allocation is good for functions but the stack is limited - 1 to 8 MB on most dektop systems. **Dynamic memory allocation** allows to acquire the specified amount of memory at runtime.
+Even if it's known how much memory is needed, large arrays such as `int[1000000]` may crash.
+Automatic/static/thread allocation is fast and generally very efficient but the stack is limited - 1 to 8 MB on most dektop systems.

+**Dynamic memory allocation** allows two very unique things:
+- access to unlimited heap memory (basically as much RAM as the computer has)
+- ability to allocate memory blocks at runtime of any length

 ## dynamic memory - C functions